Preventing Spring Flooding From Snowmelt

 However, despite all practical solutions for exterior management, water is an immense force.
 It can find its way inside through the smallest foundation cracks or build to the point that it overflows thresholds.
 Then, sure as gravity, water will seep to the lowest point — the basement floor.
 Proper plumbing can save the day in these situations.

-One of the biggest flood prevention tactics homeowners need is a professional inspection for their basement plumbing systems.
+One of the biggest flood prevention tactics homeowners need is a professional inspection of their basement plumbing systems.
 Even if floodwater comes into their basement, properly working drains and sump pumps will likely control floodwater until nature’s cycle improves.
 Something as simple as a blocked drain or deficient sump pump can result in thousands of dollars in damage.
 For snowmelt flood threats, a little bit of preventive maintenance goes a long way.

 Tips to Prevent and Control Snowmelt Flooding